Lambs Tongue, ribwort or buckhorn plantain in turfgrass

 How to Identify Lambs Tongue.

-Slender, long flowering stems emerge from these rosettes, which carry dense, brown, cylindrical seed heads.
+Slender, long flowering stems emerge from these rosettes, which have dense, brown, cylindrical seed heads.
 These often have white anthers sticking out of them.

-Because of its height this enables weeds to quickly spread via the wind.
-In the cooler months in late Autumn and early Winter, this weed often germinates
+Because of its height, this weed quickly spreads via the wind.
+This weed germinates in the cooler months in the late Autumn and the early Winter.

-Leaf Width: The leaves are 8-30 mm wide.
+Leaf Width: The leaves are 8 to 30 mm wide.

-Comments: Lambs Tongue is usually compact in turf but much more open and spreading in non-competitive situations.
+Comments: You usually find Lambs Tongue is compact in turf but much more open and spreading in non-competitive situations.

-Habitat: Buckhorn or Ribwort Plantain is often in poor lawns, turfs, gardens, roadsides, and other high-traffic areas.
+Habitat: Buckhorn or Ribwort Plantain is often in poor lawns, turf, gardens, roadsides, and other high-traffic areas.

 How to Control Lambs Tongue.

 Cultural and chemical options will control Ribwort, Buckhorn Plantain or Lambs Tongue.
-Do realse however, that there is no 100% guaranteed stand alone treatment that has been successful in controlling Lambs Tongue in turf grass.
+Do realse however, that there is no 100% guaranteed cultural treatment that has been successful to control Lambs Tongue in turf grass.

 Cultural control of Lambs Tongue.

 Whatever cultural approach that you take you must continue with it for several years.
-If you don’t you are wasting your time.
+If you don’t it is a waste of your time.

 The first step is to outcompete it.
-Lambs Tongue is not a great competitor so if you maintain a thick, healthy turf cover it will be a major step in managing this weed.
+Lambs Tongue is not a great competitor so if you maintain a thick, healthy turf cover it is a major step to manage this weed.

-The second step to control this weed is to hand remove plants.
-If the weed isn’t too widespread, it is actually easy to remove it by hand pulling, and early removal of seedlings works when you keep at it.
+The second step to control Lambs Tongue is to hand remove individual plants.
+If the weed isn’t too widespread, it is actually easy to remove it by hand, and early removal of seedlings works when you keep at it.

 However, you must make sure that you pull out the whole plant, and this includes its deep tap root.
 If you don’t, it will regrow a short-time after you remove it.

-Once these weeds are eradicated, areas should be renovated and managed to establish a healthy turfgrass sward.
+Once these weeds are removed, renovate areas and manage them to establish a healthy turfgrass sward.

 Chemical Control of Lambs Tongue.

-Select an turf herbicide based on several criteria.
-The turf type that you have present, cost, and ease of application.
-It is very important to apply herbicides at the correct time and rate and don’t be shy to spot spray weeds if that is practical.
+It is very important to apply herbicides at the correct time and rate, and don’t be shy to spot spray Lambs Tongue if it is practical.

-The best time to control weeds once they have emerged from the soil, is when they are young and are actively growing.
+The best time to control weeds once they emerge from the soil, is when they are young and are actively growing.
 That time varies according to whether the weeds in question are cool-season weeds or warm-season weeds.
 Lambs Tongue is a cool-season weed.

-Pre-emergent herbicides limit germination of Lambs Tongue in turf, and include those with the active ingredients such as Indaziflam, Isoxaben, and Mesotrione.
+Pre-emergent herbicides limit germination of Lambs Tongue in turf.
+They include those with the active ingredients Indaziflam, Isoxaben, and Mesotrione.
 These are not necessarily registered for this weed in Australia so always make sure that you read the label.

-Overseas work has shown that Specticle herbicide does provide excellent control of Ribwort Plantain that germinates from seed. but does not control older Lambs Tongue plants.
+Overseas work has shown that Specticle herbicide does provide excellent control of Ribwort Plantain from seed.
+However, it does not control older Lambs Tongue plants.

-However, weeds such as Buckhorn Plantain that still have a living root system, will continue to grow through any ground where ypu apply Specticle.
+Weeds such as Buckhorn Plantain that still have a living root system, will continue to grow through any ground where you apply Specticle.

 Selective herbicides for Lambs Tongue.